 How To Get a Divorce UK – In England & Wales

-When a marriage goes sour it’s important to know when to call it a day, however a new life on your own can be daunting, but it’s better than living out a failed relationship day-to-day.
+When a marriage goes sour it’s important to know when to call it a day, however getting a divorce can be daunting, but it’s better than living out a failed relationship day-to-day.

-Please rest assured – You Can get a divorce in England and Wales without using a divorce solicitor if;
+Please rest assured – You can get a divorce in England or Wales without using a divorce solicitor if;

 - Your marriage has lasted at least 12 months

-Here are the 5 stages to a divorce that you must take in order to obtain a decree absolute and end your marriage.
+These 5 stages to getting a divorce must be taken in order for you to obtain a decree absolute and end your marriage.

 1. Find valid grounds for divorce